 - Fitness space

-Pending any unforeseen delays, construction on the new building will be open in early 2021.
-The parking lot will be finished by the summer 2021.
+Pending any unforeseen delays, construction on the new building will be open in fall 2021.

 Receive updates on construction and more news from around the district by subscribing to our e-newsletter.